A Jedi's Fight - A Star Wars Fan Fiction Story

 "You do, sir," Chati said relieved, "So, you aren't going to bring me back to Tyr?"

-"Maybe I should do that, for your mother surely doesn't approve your action, I guess."
+"Maybe I should do that, for your parents surely don't approve your action, I guess."

 "Please, sir, I want to stay here with the harvesters.
 I'm learning a lot of them."

-"General Solo, has Cornell told you that Chati and Ben have been often away together exploring the former riverbed under the mountain."
+"General Solo, has Cornell told you that Mayan and Ben have been often away together exploring the former riverbed under the mountain," Wollin said

 Han frowned.

 "Ben, who is he?
-Did my friend and this girl team up with some else?"
+Did Luke and Chati team up with some else?"

 "We call the Jedi Ben, general.
 It's his disguise.
 He didn't want to be known as master Skywalker," Chati explained.